 Therefore, this notice applies to:

-CRHS, which includes any health care entity legally owned or operated by CRHS, to include Highland Rim Home Health, Cookeville Regional Medical Group, The Sleep Center at Cookeville Regional, The Cancer Center at Cookeville Regional, The Surgery Center at Cookeville Regional, The Women’s Center at Cookeville Regional, The Diabetes Center at Cookeville Regional, The Imaging Center at Cookeville Regional, The Inpatient Rehabilitation Center at Cookeville Regional, The Heart Center at Cookeville Regional, The Spine Center of Cookeville Regional, Fairfield Glade Outpatient Clinic, Cumberland River Hospital and Home Care.
+Any health care entity legally owned or operated by CRMC, to include Cookeville Regional Home Health, Cookeville Regional Medical Group, The Sleep Center at Cookeville Regional, The Cancer Center at Cookeville Regional, The Surgery Center at Cookeville Regional, The Women’s Center at Cookeville Regional, The Diabetes Center at Cookeville Regional, The Imaging Center at Cookeville Regional, The Inpatient Rehabilitation Center at Cookeville Regional, The Heart Center at Cookeville Regional, and The Spine Center of Cookeville Regional.

-All CRHS employees, volunteers, and students of specific educational programs.
+All CRMC employees, volunteers, and students of specific educational programs.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.